Mech-Elites: Illuminating the Mechanic Space of GVGAI: Conclusion

 In future work, we would like to test our system on more games from the GVG-AI framework, such as games with fewer mechanic combinations needed but with more variability in the level structure as well as games with more complex series of mechanic combinations needed to win the game (i.e Frogs or Sokoban.)
 Expansion of the system to games outside of the framework would also help to prove the usability and generability of the system for games that do not have a predefined description language.

+As the core motivation of this paper is to expand the generation of experiences for tutorials, we used a minimizing entropy pressure to produce simplistic levels.
+One could imagine simplistic levels as being the ``beginner levels,'' the levels that a player first plays to learn about a mechanic.
+However, to achieve true mastery of a skill, a player must practice it and be challenged in a variety of difficult situations.
+Therefore, we would like to propose future work in which we experiment with a ``targeted entropy'' instead of a minimizing one.
+This would allow us to experiment with different level simplicities to create more difficult levels to beat.

 \begin{acks} Ahmed Khalifa acknowledges the financial support from NSF grant (Award number 1717324 - ``RI: Small: General Intelligence through Algorithm Invention and Selection.'').
-Michael Cerny Green acknowledges the financial support of the SOE Fellowship from NYU Tandon School of Engineering. \end{acks}
+Michael Cerny Green and Megan Charity acknowledge the financial support of the SOE Fellowship from NYU Tandon School of Engineering. \end{acks}